WeixuanZ/ST-latex/README.md

 * Fraction expansion is triggered by double hitting <kbd>/</kbd> in math environments, the railroad diagram of the regular expression behind it is shown below
 `(((((\})([A-Za-z]|\d)+(\{)|(\d|[A-Za-z]))(\^|_))|(\)([A-Za-z]|\d)+\()|(}([A-Za-z]|\d)+{))*([A-Za-z]+)(\\)?([A-Za-z]?)(\d*)|(\d+))(\-?)`
   ![](image.png)

+* Automatically wrap lines begin with two or more letters with `\intertext{}` command in _align_ environments For autoindent to work as expected, need the [_ChainOfCommand_](https://github.com/jisaacks/ChainOfCommand) plugin and add "reindent" macro after calling "intertext"